rickhull/driving_physics/README.md

 This is very much a **Work In Progress**.
 Implemented so far:

-### mruby Support

-This is big.
-This library is primarily a Ruby library, intended for use with CRuby (MRI), JRuby, etc.  **mruby** is the redheaded stepchild, with severe implications for a codebase that wants to support both sides.
-Supporting mruby here meant:

-1. Editing the codebase (minimally) to remove *mruby-deadends*.
-2. Creating `rake` tasks to process normal .rb files into *mruby-compatible* .rb files
-3. Assembling all needed library .rb files into a master .rb file
-4. Compiling the library to bytecode
-5. Executing a toplevel/main script against the library
-6. Optionally executing toplevel/main bytecode against the library

-See the main Rakefile near the top for mruby stuff.

 ### Library Features

 * Spinning: rotational inertia and friction / hysteresis